LeonardoSilvaCosta/ignite-2022-fundamentos-reactjs/README.md

 ### Features

 Introdução ao Spring Boot
-- [x] Creating application with vita
+- [x] Creating application with Vite
 - [x] Creating components
 - [x] Applying the concept of properties
 - [x] Using CSS Modules in the application